Ashfinn/Letterboxd-Lifesaver/README.md

 # Letterboxd Lifesaver

-Letterboxd Lifesaver is a Python-based application that helps users discover movies based on their Letterboxd watchlist.
+Letterboxd Lifesaver is a Python-based application that helps users choose movies based on their Letterboxd watchlist.
 No more confusing choices.
 Let the power of probability guide you.

 ## Features